 the consequences may change if a person is caught illegally selling the

-For this reason, any person that has been charged for a possession of Adderall
+For this reason, any person that has been charged for the possession of

-should seek legal help right away.
-Without proper representation, you
+Adderall should seek legal help right away.
+Without proper representation,

-may face severe penalties as well as an affected criminal record.
+you may face severe penalties as well as an affected criminal record.
+The

 that come along with such charges.
 That is why we are here - to serve